EMERGENCY MEDICAL TECHNICIAN - General Info

 The Emergency Medical Technician program requires an additional acceptance process.
 Additional information regarding the admission process can be found through the admissions office.

-- Fall or Spring semester entry
+- Fall, Spring, or summer semester entry

 - Excellent people skills

 “I loved the hands-on training we received and the experienced EMTs who spoke to our class about how to handle different situations.
 I am studying to become a nurse now and my EMT training is a huge asset.”

 EMT, current NCC nursing student

 |EMT Basic I|

 |Course #||Days/Time||Start Date||Location||Fee|